What is a migraine headache?

 - Food and drink: Certain food and drink (see list below) may cause migraines.
 Dehydration and dieting or skipping meals may also trigger migraines.

 - Hormone changes: Women may experience migraines related to their menstrual cycles, to menopause, or to using hormonal birth control or hormone replacement therapy.

 - Stress: Stress may trigger migraines.
-Stress includes feeling overwhelmed at home or work, but your body can also be stressed if you exercise too much or don’t get enough sleep.
+Stress includes feeling overwhelmed at home or work.
+But you can also become stressed by exercising too much or not getting enough sleep.

-- Senses: Loud sounds, bright lights (such as flashing lights or sunlight), or strong smells (such as paint fumes) may trigger migraines.
+- Senses: Loud sounds, bright lights (such as flashing lights or sunlight), or strong smells (such as paint fumes or some perfumes) may trigger migraines.

 - Medicines: Certain medicines may trigger migraines.
 If you think your migraines might be related to your medicine, talk to your doctor.
 Your doctor may be able to prescribe a different medicine.

 - Illness: Infections, such as the cold or the flu, may trigger migraines, especially in children.

 Foods that may trigger migraines: